mohammedsalam22/FinMate/README.md

 # FinMate - Personal Finance Manager 💰

-A sleek, cross-platform Flutter application designed to help you master your money with an intuitive UI, offline-first capabilities, and comprehensive financial tracking.
+A sleek, cross-platform Flutter application designed to help you master your money with an intuitive UI, offline-first capabilities, comprehensive financial tracking, and an intelligent AI assistant.

 ## Features